How much is the dental option?

-It covers 100 percent on two oral exams per year; two cleaning, scaling and polishings per year; two bitewing x-rays per year; and one full mouth x-ray every five years.
-It covers 80 percent after a $50 annual deductible up to a maximum benefit of $1000 on simple extractions, fillings (except gold), root canal treatment, periodontic treatment of the gums, extraction of impacted teeth, repair of dentures, and general anesthesia with a covered dental service.
+It covers 100 percent of the cost for two oral exams per year; two cleaning, scaling and polishings per year; two bitewing x-rays per year; and one full-mouth x-ray every five years.
+It covers 80 percent after a $50 annual deductible on simple extractions, fillings (except gold), root canal treatment, periodontic treatment of the gums, extraction of impacted teeth, and general anesthesia with a covered service.

 Does it have a deductible?

 There is a $50 annual deductible on some services.